 If the floor is cracked and uneven because of foundation settlement, then your contractor will recommend either foundation push piers or helical piers to stabilize the entire foundation.
 Foundation piers can also be used to lift the foundation to its original position in some cases.

 Foundation heave is a complicated and multifaceted problem that requires a professional inspection.

 To get your foundation fixed permanently, you will need to know exactly what is going on with your home -- and which solutions will best address the problem.
 It costs nothing to have a professional help you find out!

 Our team of professional foundation contractors can help.
 During our foundation repair quote, we'll personally inspect your foundation issue, explaining what's happening with your home and making suggestions for repair.
 Each of our visits comes at no obligation, and it includes a written foundation repair estimate.

 To schedule your free quote, call or e-mail us today!
-We proudly serve Johnson City, Chattanooga, Knoxville, surrounding areas such as Kingsport, Maryville, Powell, Seymour, Ooltewah, Cookeville, Morristown, and nearby.
+We proudly serve Johnson City, Chattanooga, Knoxville, surrounding areas such as Kingsport, Cleveland, Powell, Seymour, Ooltewah, Cookeville, Morristown, and nearby.

 our service area